oddlittleturtle/RadioVault81/README.md

 # COMPATIBILITY
 Will not be compatible with radio mods that use the same frequency.

 Will not be compatible with radio mods that switch out the Diamond City radios in Vault 81 with their own radio.
-I use scripts to grab the refs and deposit them into Vault 81's holding cell.

 Note: Radio Activators are not part of the precombines (or the player wouldn't be able to interact with them.)